-Each module is concluded into the 400- μ m carbon fiber capsule.
-The capsule provides also the positioning of individual straw tubes with 50 μ m accuracy.
+Each module is concluded into the $400-\mu m$ carbon fiber capsule.
+The capsule provides also the positioning of individual straw tubes with $50~\mu m$ accuracy.
 The side and the ends of the cylinder capsule have 5-mm holes where straw end plugs are supposed to be fixed (Fig.).
 An FE electronic board on one side of an edging side is used as a cover for generating a closed gas volume (of a working gas) for straws located along the beam line (NA62).
-As an option, it is also possible to install an FE electronic 1694 board from the opposite side to get additional coordinates along the straw.
+As an option, it is also possible to install an FE electronic board from the opposite side to get additional coordinates along the straw.
 (Pic.4.Mu2e).
-There are also 1695 FE electronic boards for straw located along one lateral side of a capsule which are perpendicular to 1696 the beam line.
-To achieve the rigidity of the construction is possible due to the low overpressure of gas 1697 inside the detector [see PANDA] and straw fixation inside a closed volume.
-The anode wires positioning 1698 accuracy is achieved by their fixation in the carbon fiber covers [see ATLAS].
-The capsule provides also 1699 thermostabilization of the gas mixture inside straws and protection of the straw surface from humidity.
-1700 It is also minimize the influence of an oscillating humidity quantity on a straw material.
-Figure 4.12 1701 presents the layout of the barrel part of the Straw Tracker.
-1702
+There are also

-Figure 4.12: Layout of the barrel part of the ST.
+Figure 4.14: Layout of the barrel part of the ST.